-Requirements: Applicants must be members of the AIA at the time of application; the recipient should remain a member until the end of the fellowship term and subsequent submission of an abstract and/or presentation at the annual meeting.
+Requirements: To be eligible, applicants must have been AIA members in good standing for at least one year by the application deadline; the recipient should remain a member until the end of the fellowship term and subsequent submission of an abstract and/or presentation at the annual meeting.
 Applicants must be engaged in dissertation research in a U.S. graduate program.
 Please note that all application materials (including references and transcripts) must be received at the AIA by the November 1 deadline.
 At the conclusion of the fellowship tenure, the recipient is required to submit a report on the use of the award to the Chair of the AIA Fellowships Committee.
 Within two years of tenure of the fellowship, the recipient is also expected to submit an abstract to the Program Committee, in order be considered for participation in the AIA Annual Meeting.